 Once your application has been received, you’ll be required to attend a two-hour information session at AnMed Health Medical Center.
 Prospective students then participate in an interview with the program director and clinical coordinator, and a morning of observation in the radiology department.
-Before the clinical observation, prospective students must sign a confidentiality statement, a liability release form and a safety form, and provide documentation of having received a flu vaccination and TB test within the past three months.
+Before the clinical observation, prospective students must sign a confidentiality statement, a liability release form and a safety form, and provide documentation of having received a flu vaccination within the current flu season and a 2-step TB test within the past year.

 At the end of the observation period, you’ll be asked to complete a math assessment and writing sample.
 We’ll also mail forms to your personal references, which should be returned before the selection process begins.
 Each applicant also receives a copy of the student handbook and must sign an acknowledgment agreeing to abide by all program rules.